craftingcity/The-Known-World/Notes on the Multiverse/Inner/Underdark/Tables/Underdark Travel Table.md

 1d6 | for a size of space
 --- | ---
-1 | tiny, half a day's travel
+1 | tiny, less than half a day's travel
 2 | small, less than a day's travel
 3 | medium, more that a day of travel
 4 | large, many days of travel